 - Brooklyn Signature: pairs two latex alternative layers with individually encased coils, topped with quilted gel memory foam

 Different types of mattresses work for different types of sleepers, but there are some important factors to look for in any mattress you consider.
 Before buying a foam or a hybrid/innerspring mattress, make sure:

 - The mattress comes with at least a 10-year warranty

 - The company offers at least a free 120-night trial

 - There are clear instructions for how to return or exchange your mattress

 - There is dedicated customer support should you have any trouble with your new mattress

 Still not sure which type of mattress is best for you?
-Create your Sleep Profile to find out which mattress is best for your sleep style and needs — and get helpful tips on how to get your best sleep ever.
+Create your Sleep Profile to find out which mattress is best for your sleep style and needs, or contact a sleep expert to get helpful tips on how to get your best sleep ever.